benhoskings/babushka.me/pith/installing.html.markdown

 ## My kingdom for a gem

 Even though babushka is a ruby app, there's no gem distribution.
-The reason for this is that setting up a particular ruby build, rubygems, and maybe rvm or rbenv along the way is just the kind of thing babushka is good at.
+The reason for this is that setting up a particular ruby build, rubygems, and maybe rbenv or chruby along the way is just the kind of thing babushka is good at.
 So in the interests of consistency, I recommend installing babushka via git repo every time, whether or not you use `babushka.me/up` to do it.